chippmann/androidpublisher/README.md

  ## Development
- To be able to test the plugin with a local build, one needs to execute `publishToMavenLocal` and add the following to the top of the `settings.gradle.kts` file:
+ To be able to test the plugin with a local build, one needs to execute `publishToMavenLocal` and add the following to the top of the app's `settings.gradle.kts` file:

  *Gradle KTS:*
  ```kotlin